 In the live action You're Under Arrest!, American football player turned pro kickboxer Bob Sapp played a villain.
 At 6'5" and 375 lbs of muscle, the fact that he was black was a relatively minor component of his scariness.
 The fact that he was in a Japanese show made him look like a bleeding kaiju in comparison.

-Charles Gunn on Angel.
+Charles Gunn.
 The leader of a Vampire-killing street gang, who turns into someone even his Vampire boss considers "The Big Guy", though most of the time he's friendly and loveable.

-Principal Wood from Buffy the Vampire Slayer was this as well.
+Principal Wood was this as well.
 (The Buffyverse is enough of a World of Badass that any black character is likely to be open to this interpretation.)
 He was introduced in such a way as to make him seem to Buffy (and the audience) as if he were a scary enemy in league with the Big Bad who is operating under the Hellmouth this year.
 Then, his real agenda is revealed and he turns out to be a highly skilled vampire fighter much like Gunn on the spinoff.
 But even so, the idea that he was an enemy was Double Subverted in that he really does have it in for one member of Buffy's team, namely, he considers Spike his sworn enemy and tries to kill him.

 Toberman, the villains' servant/henchmen in "Tomb of the Cybermen" and one of the few black characters in the classic Doctor Who series.

 May be a subversion given that he is actually a fairly decent guy... it's just that he has the bad tendency of taking orders from all the wrong people.
 Though as ALL said people have been white and he's been shown as being a good man when NOT following orders from them... well, it opens up a whole bunch of OTHER Unfortunate Implications.

 Later, we are introduced to the Haitian's brother, who is quite possibly the scariest black guy yet to be seen on the show.
 Although his power is invulnerability, it is off for most of his appearance.
 Just to give you an idea of how scary he is.